 In the afternoon, after a meeting with the Governor of Sao Paulo, the Crown Prince Couple were at the FAAP Museu de Arte Brasileira to open the exhibition ”Connecting Concepts”’ which is an exhibition of Dutch and Brazilian designers.
 The Royal Couple also opened the office of the Netherlands Foreign Investment Agency (NFIA) in Sao Paulo.
 The last event of day three, the Prince and the Princess attended a network reception for Dutch and Brazilian businesses at the Jockey Club in Sao Paulo.

-Tagged Brazil, Environment, Exhibition, King Willem-Alexander, Official Visit, Queen Máxima.
+Tagged Brazil, Environment, Exhibition, King Willem-Alexander of The Netherlands, Official Visit, Queen Máxima of the Netherlands.